Embedding

 go get ghostlang.org/x/ghost

-The first step to embedding Ghost is to create a new Ghost VM.
-This is the instance that will be used to execute Ghost code.
-To start, simply create a new Ghost VM.
+The first step to embedding Ghost is to create a new interpreter instance.
+This is what will be used to execute Ghost code.

 vm := ghost.New()